Vice President of Student Services

 During her leadership, the ASMC Student Government was selected by the Accrediting Commission for Community and Junior Colleges (ACCJC) team as one of the top three programs at the college and she was credited for increasing student engagement.
 She has worked at various community colleges in different capacities and programs.
 Her experience extends to San Francisco State University (SFSU) where she served as the Director of the Office of Student Programs & Leadership Development, Coordinator of Pre-Collegiate Academic Program, Assistant to the Dean of K-12 Programs.
 She also served as a part-time faculty teaching in Ethnic Studies and Counseling.

-Dr. Chavez was instrumental in writing grants and developing various programs.
-One such program was the Mandatory Academic Probation Program (MAPP) that focused on providing students with a second chance to increase their retention and academic success.
-Another program, Pass the Torch, encouraged collaborative learning from students for students in basic skills math.
+Dr. Chavez was instrumental in writing grants and developing various programs at San Francisco State University.
+One such program was the Mandatory Academic Probation Program (MAPP) which focused on providing students with a second chance to increase their retention and academic success.
+She also developed and implemented the Pass the Torch Program, which encouraged collaborative learning from students for students in basic skills math.

 Dr. Chavez is an advocate of student empowerment.
 She has presented at many conferences i.e., San Francisco State University, UC Davis, UC Irvine, Humboldt State University, and Harvard.
 She has published books through Patsons Media Group and Chusma House publishers.
 These works focused on elevating student voice and educational equity.
 She has written several community grants to reduce violence and increase educational access for underserved communities of color.
 Her work has included bilingual/bicultural group facilitation, extensive seminars and workshops.
 Moreover, she has been a selected commencement and award events keynote speaker for high schools, community colleges, universities and community events.